sajal1123/project-3-crime-analyst-s/README.md

 ## Datasets
 For this project, we have used the following datasets:
 1. Traffic Crashes.js

- _Traffic Crashes.js_ contains records of all the crashes that took place in Chicago in 2021.

- _Traffic Crashes.js_ is a merged dataset made after cleaning and processing the Crashes and People dataset.
+ _Traffic_Crashes.js_ is a merged dataset made after cleaning and processing the Crashes and People dataset.
 We took a random sample of 2500 rows to avoid overplotting.

 ## Questions regarding the data provided
 **Domain Question**